FAIRplus/the-fair-cookbook/content/recipes/infrastructure/openrefine-nvt.md

 2. **Map the structure of the data to an ontology**.

-This is akin to reconciling properties (referred by a name, e.g.: a column name) to relations, attributes and classes in an ontology.
+This is akin to reconciling properties (referred by a name, e.g.: a column name) to relations, attributes, and classes in an ontology.
 Except for simple cases, such mappings go beyond simple names to URI relations and generally include **small graph patterns**.

 ```{note}